SapitoSucio/froggo-guides/docs/script_commands.md

 \***autobonus3** **<bonus script\>**,**<rate\>**,**<duration\>**,**<skill id\>**,{**<other script\>**};\
 \***autobonus3** **<bonus script\>**,**<rate\>**,**<duration\>**,"**<skill name\>**",{**<other script\>**};

 These commands are meant to be used in item scripts only!
-See '`petautobonus`' for pet usage.
+See ``petautobonus`` for pet usage.

-What these commands do is 'attach' a script to the player which will get executed on attack (or when attacked in the case of autobonus2).
+What these commands do is `attach` a script to the player which will get executed on attack (or when attacked in the case of autobonus2).

 Rate is the trigger rate of the script (1000 = 100%).